0800 043 0020

 10. I go on multiple cycling holidays annually; is there an Annual policy option?

-Yes, this is a popular option if you travel multiple times a year; we offer 3 Levels of cover on our Annual Policies, including Cycle Touring, all with 31-day maximum trip length days per trip, including unlimited Cycle Touring days.
+Yes, this is a popular option if you travel multiple times a year; we offer three levels of coverage on our annual policies, including cycle touring, with 31-day maximum trip length days per trip and unlimited cycle touring days.

 11. Can I get cover for Cycle Touring if I have a Pre-Existing Medical Condition?